-At The University of Law, we are committed to widening participation to those wishing to study law.
-We are offering a comprehensive range of scholarships and law bursary schemes with a fund of more than £400,000 available.
+At The University of Law, we aim to support more students from across a variety of backgrounds than ever before to achieve their career ambitions.
+We are offering a comprehensive range of scholarships and law bursary schemes with a fund of £600,000 available for all our 2017/18 courses.

 Financial contributions are available towards all postgraduate course fees and are available to those whose circumstances may otherwise prevent them from entering the legal profession.
 This may include those who do not possess the traditional qualifications or means to study at university.

 How to Apply for a Scholarship or Bursary

 You will need to have received an offer for one of our postgraduate courses and be from a household where income for the last 12 months has been £25,000 or less.
 For more information on calculating your household income, download our factsheet.
 The exception is our Advocacy Scholarships, which are solely merit based.